copygirl/gaemdesign/main.md

 | **Temporary**   | After placing a temporary attachment, either side of the attachment may simply be taken away as their individual pieces.
 The recipe will always be unfinished after one of these steps. |
 | **Binding**     | Applying a binding attachment connects the binding part and one or more other parts, either permanently or in such a way that the binding has to be removed first.
 A binding recipe may result in a finished, usable tool or item. |

+## Heating

+Objects will slowly change their own temperature depending on the surrounding heat.
+This can affect items such as food, causing them to rot faster at warmer temperatures, get cooked when hot, or get burned to ash when extremely hot.

+Objects made out of metal become malleable when applying enoug heat, allowing to shape them with a hammer.
+(See **Smithing**.)

+### Melting

+Objects made out of metal may melt at significantly hot temperatures and behave like a viscuous fluid before they cool down again.
+Molten metals may be poured into a cast to form specific shapes.
+(See **Casting**.)

 ## Voxel crafting

 As you're starting an individual micro-block "project", and possibly upon